haridas/IP-monitoring/README.md

 ============

 1. Clone the repository into your local machine.
+    $ git clone git@github.com:haridas/IP-monitoring.git
+        OR
+    Download the zip file from the github.

 2. Go into the main project folder, and type -
     $ python ipmonitoring.py --help # To see the help